Neutral Bay ferry wharf

-Neutral Bay ferry wharf is located on Neutral Bay on the northern side of Sydney Harbour serving the Sydney suburb of Neutral Bay.
+Neutral Bay ferry wharf is located on Neutral Bay on the northern side of Sydney Harbour serving the North Sydney Council suburb of Neutral Bay.

 On 20 February 2012, the wharf closed for a rebuild.
 The existing wharf was demolished, with a new one built reopening on 20 August 2012.

-Wharves & services
+Wharves and services

 Neutral Bay wharf is served by Sydney Ferries Neutral Bay services operated by First Fleet class ferries.

-Interchanges
+Transport links

-Keolis Downer Northern Beaches operates one route to and from Neutral Bay wharf:
+Keolis Downer Northern Beaches operates one bus route from Neutral Bay wharf: